Taraba State University: Vice chancellors

-The 1st Vice Chancellor of the University from the inception was Dr. Ahmed Usman Jalingo who served from 2008-2010.
+The first Vice Chancellor of the University at inception was Ahmed Usman Jalingo who served from 2008 to 2010.
 He died in March 2011.
-Following that, Prof. Michael Noku served as Acting Vice Chancellor until in January 2012, when the second vice chancellor, Prof. Mohammed Sani Yahaya took over the office until again when Dr. Catherine Musa Ashashim took over as Acting Vice Chancellor in October, 2016 to 28th February, 2017.
-On 1st March 2017, Prof. Vincent Ado Tenebe joined the list as the 3rd vice chancellor of the university.
-However, on 1st March 2022, Prof. Sunday Paul Bako became the Vice Chancellor, and he is the current Vice Chancellor of the university.
+Following that, Michael Noku served as Acting Vice Chancellor until in January 2012, when the second vice chancellor, Mohammed Sani Yahaya took over the office until again when Catherine Musa Ashashim took over as Acting Vice Chancellor in October, 2016 to 28th February, 2017.
+On 1st March 2017, Vincent Ado Tenebe joined the list as the 3rd vice chancellor of the university.
+However, on 1 March 2022, Sunday Paul Bako became the Vice Chancellor, and he is the current Vice Chancellor of the university.